Ensemble-learning error mitigation for variational quantum shallow-circuit classifiers: Ensemble-learning Algorithms

 Ensemble-learning classifiers have been introduced in classical machine learning literature for enhancing the precision of weak classifiers~\cite{ensemble_learning_review}.
 In these methods, a group of weak classifiers is combined to make a strong classifier with high accuracy.
 There are several ensemble-learning techniques for classification problems.
 The most prominent of such algorithms include Bagging~\cite{breiman_bagging_1996} and AdaBoost~\cite{freund_desicion-theoretic_1995,hastie_multi-class_2009}.

-Error mitigation techniques, at best, remove the effect of noise in VQCs, and they usually cannot outperform noise-free quantum computers.
-Therefore, when error-free shallow circuits are insufficient for accurate classification, the improvement by error mitigation is limited.
-In the following, we adopt two ensemble-learning algorithms, namely Bagging and AdaBoost, for VQCs and show how these methods can enhance our classification accuracy.
+The ZNE method, at best, remove the effect of noise in VQCs, and they usually cannot outperform noise-free quantum computers.
+Therefore, when error-free shallow circuits are insufficient for accurate classification, the improvement by ZNE is limited.
+In the following, we adopt two ensemble-learning error mitigation algorithms, namely Bagging and AdaBoost, for VQCs and show how these methods can enhance our classification accuracy.